Creative Commons License

 There seemed to be some problems on a 64-bit system, which is why I switched back to using 32-bit for now.
 I did not fully investigate this issue and do not know what the exact problem was.

 Assuming you already found the Tools -> Autocorrect options (which is exactly where you'd expect it to be), that still leaves the (very annoying) autocomplete function enabled.
-To turn it off, you need to disable:
+To turn it off in calc, you need to disable:

 Tools -> Cell Contents -> AutoInput